memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/return.md

 # 5. Returning all elements

-To return all the elements from a query use the `*` symbol.
+To return all the elements from a query, use the `*` symbol.

 ```openCypher
 MATCH (:Country { name: 'United Kingdom'})-[]-(p:Person)